Kemal-Mazman/SOC-Detection-Lab/detections/failed_logon_detection.md

 This detection identifies multiple failed login attempts on a Windows host.
 Repeated authentication failures may indicate password guessing or brute-force activity.

+## Attack Simulation
+To validate this detection, multiple failed login attempts were generated on the Windows 10 endpoint by entering incorrect credentials several times at the login screen.

 ## Data Source
 Windows Security Event Log